matomo-org/developer-documentation/docs/git.md

 * You add, commit and push changes within this repository like `git add Controller.php && git commit -m "Update" && git push origin mynewbranch`.
 * This commit will get a new unique commit hash.

-Your next steps depend whether you need those changes in your "Parent" repository right away or not.
+Your next steps depend on whether you need those changes in your "Parent" repository right away or not.

 #### Variation A - You don't need the submodule changes in your parent repository as part of your feature